hacklschorsch/selenium-webdriverjs/readme.md

 ## License

-I put my own work (the packaging) into public domain (or whatever very free license is compatible to the licenses of the actual code).
+I put my work (the mere packaging) in the public domain, or, failing this (in countries where this is not possible) publish it under the same license as the original code (Apache License).

-The code I have packaged has different licenses attached: Apache, MIT, BSD, maybe more; I included the source files, hoping to comply with all the "keep this license text in your copy" regulations.